 You can do this as a whole class, or use these printables for individual or partner work.
-They’re available totally free in the Sheet Music Library.
+They’re available totally free in the Folk Song Index.
 Just scroll down to “Activity Sheets”.

 Next time, we’ll look at how to know your students are ready for presenting a quarter rest, and peek at some awesome ways to practice!